KMC – Kokanee Mountaineering Club

 The Kinnaird Bluffs, the club’s main climbing area was sold in 1995 for real estate development but access has been maintained and the Bluffs remain an active climbing area.
 John Carter, the author of the original hiking guide for the area, “Hiking the West Kootenay” (1993), a park ranger at Kokanee, and 30 year member of the KMC, was killed in an avalanche on Smugglers Ridge on February 26th, 1996.
 Bob Dean, after years organizing summer trips, and leading many trips, resigned in 1996.
 This was also the 100th anniversary of the Slocan Chief Cabin.
 Hamish Martin died while climbing on the Mt MacBeth Icefields in June, 1997.
 He was 25.

 The club paid for the manufacture of summit registers and they started to be placed wherever we go starting in 1998.
-They are now on over 100 summits throughout the Kootenays.
+Began by Ron Perrier and now in the capable hands of Vicki Hart, registers are now on over 150 summits throughout the Kootenays and sometimes beyond.
 Bicycle trips were added to the summer schedule on Fridays in the good hands of Carol Potasnyk.
 Digital reports were just becoming common – greatly appreciated by the Newsletter and Karabiner editors.
 Hamish Mutch finished climbing all 17 peaks over 11,000′ in the Interior Ranges with his climb of Farnham in August, 1998.
 The conservation committee was active in the Jumbo Resort and Retallack Alpine Adventure (their expansion to the north side of Hwy 31A was denied) applications.
 The Bonnington Huts received improvements under club direction.
 Work parties continued to have problems getting volunteers.

 The go ahead for a KMC website was given after much discussion in 2000.
 This was the last year for the Mountaineering School as run by a large group of climbers in the club.
 After some classroom nights, there was rock climbing at the Kinnaird Bluffs, a day of ice axe use and belaying on Mt Ymir, and then a weekend on the Horseshoe Glacier at Glacier Creek.
 Sandra McGuiness then ran the mountain school very capably until 2012.